khushinegi01/Backend-Project/Readme.md

 backend with javascript.

-## Here's the algo for the whole project - **youtubeClone**
+## Here's the Flow for the whole project - **youtubeClone**

   This is the clone for youtube with the following functionalities :

   ### - **User Functionality**

   * **User Registration & Login**

-    * Sign up with email and password
+    - Sign up with email and password
-    * Login with authentication
+    - Login with authentication
-    * Token-based session management (`refreshToken`)
+    - Token-based session management (`refreshToken`)

   * **Profile Management**

-    * Edit username, full name, avatar, cover image
+    - Edit username, full name, avatar, cover image
-    * View other users’ profiles
+    - View other users’ profiles

   ### - **Video Functionality**

   * **Video Upload**

-    * Upload a video file with title, description, thumbnail
+    - Upload a video file with title, description, thumbnail
-    * Set video as published/unpublished
+    - Set video as published/unpublished

   * **Video Viewing**

-    * Play videos
+    - Play videos
-    * View video details: title, description, views, duration
+    - View video details: title, description, views, duration
-    * View published videos only
+    - View published videos only

   * **Watch History**

-    * Track recently watched videos
+    - Track recently watched videos

   * **Video Search & Filtering**

-    * Search by title, owner, or tags (tags not present, but can be added later)
+    - Search by title, owner, or tags (tags not present, but can be added later)

   ### - **Comment Functionality**

   * **Add Comments**

-    * Users can comment on videos
+    - Users can comment on videos

   * **Edit/Delete Comments**

-    * Only the comment owner can update/delete
+    - Only the comment owner can update/delete

   * **View Comments**

-    * Show list of comments under each video
+    - Show list of comments under each video

   ### - **Like System**

   * **Like Videos, Comments, and Tweets**

-    * Like functionality is polymorphic (`video`, `comment`, `tweet`)
+    - Like functionality is polymorphic (`video`, `comment`, `tweet`)

   * **View Like Counts**

-    * Count likes on each item
+    - Count likes on each item

   * **Unlike**

-    * Toggle like status
+    - Toggle like status

   ### - **Playlist Functionality**

   * **Create Playlists**

-    * Add name, description
+    - Add name, description

   * **Add/Remove Videos from Playlist**

   * **View Playlist**

-    * Show videos in a playlist
+    - Show videos in a playlist

   * **Edit/Delete Playlist**

   ### - **Subscription System**

   * **Subscribe to Channels**

-    * Users can subscribe to other users (channels)
+    - Users can subscribe to other users (channels)

   * **Unsubscribe**

   * **View Subscriptions**

-    * List of subscribed channels
+    - List of subscribed channels

   * **Subscriber Count**

   ### - **Tweet/Micro-post Functionality**

   * **Post Tweets**

-    * Users can create short content posts (like YouTube community posts)
+    - Users can create short content posts (like YouTube community posts)

   * **Edit/Delete Tweets**

   * **Comment and Like Tweets**

   ### - **Analytics & Engagement**

   * **Video Views**

-    * Track view count
+    - Track view count

   * **Video Duration**

-    * Show length of video
+    - Show length of video

   * **User Engagement**

-    * Comments, likes, and watch history
+    - Comments, likes, and watch history

 ---